 Synthetic Supplements

 Synthetic supplements are made in laboratories and are not derived from natural ingredients.
-They are the most commercially available vitamins and minerals as they are cheaper to produce.
+They are the most commercially available vitamins and minerals because they are cheaper to produce.
 They are widely available in capsule, tablet, pill, powdered, and liquid form.
-They also come mixed with various vitamins and minerals, hence the term multivitamins.
-Their molecule structures are crystal-like, and they don't come with cofactors.
+They are also mixed with various vitamins and minerals, hence the term multivitamins.
+Their molecule structures are crystal-like, and they don't contain cofactors.

 The structure of synthetic vitamins and minerals changes how the body absorbs and uses them.
 However, they are similar to natural vitamins and minerals and can perform the same functions for the human body.